The Palace of the Shirvanshahs

 The Palace of the Shirvanshahs is a UNESCO World Heritage Site since 2000.

-Construction of the palace complex began right after Ibrahim I of Shirvan transformed Baku in the country’s capital in 1411.
-The two-story palace typifies the Shirvan-Absheron style of architecture in its 50 different dimensions and construction outlines that are connected with three narrow winding staircases.
+Construction of the palace complex began right after Ibrahim I of Shirvan transformed Baku into the country’s capital in 1411.
+The two-story palace typifies the Shirvan-Absheron style of architecture in its 50 different dimensions and construction outlines that are connected by three narrow winding staircases.

 This can be seen in the lancet portal leading directly from the courtyard to the octahedral, cupola-covered lodging on the second floor, where another octagonal vestibule at the back connects to other parts of the lodging.

 The complex was built over a long period of time.
-The main building of the palace was started to be built in 1411 and finished around the 1420’s.
-This is a two storey building located in the highest point of the complex.
+The main building of the palace started to be built in 1411 and finished around the 1420s.
+This is a two-story building located at the highest point of the complex.
 The Divanhane is a pavilion that consists of an octahedral hall, and it is situated in a small courtyard.

-The Divanhame was built in the 1450’s.
-The shah’s mosque was erected in 1441 while Seyid Yahya Bakuvi’s mausoleum in the 1450’s.
+The Divanhame was built in the 1450s.
+The Shah’s mosque was erected in 1441 while Seyid Yahya Bakuvi’s mausoleum was in the 1450s.
 In the late 16th century the Eastern portal was built only.

 Visitor Information

 The building complex currently houses a museum and can be visited daily between 10 AM and 5 PM.
-Entrance fee is 2 AZN (∼ 2 Euro / 2,5 USD)
+The entrance fee is 2 AZN (∼ 2 Euro / 2,5 USD)

-Shirvanshahs' Palace Address: Gasr, lane 1, 76, Sabail, Baku, Postal Code: AZ1000.
-Get help with directions using the map provided bellow:
+Shirvanshahs’ Palace Address: Gasr, lane 1, 76, Sabail, Baku, Postal Code: AZ1000.
+Get help with directions using the map provided below: